allan-njiraini/slot_machine/README.md

 # slot_machine
-A simple gambling slot machine written in python.
+A simple text based slot machine you can play written in python.